SmartBreeds.io

 Source and correction policy

-Reference sections are meant to be visible and easy to review.
-If a page needs stronger sourcing, newer source notes, or a factual correction, that should be updated when the supporting information is available.
+Reference sections are there to be useful, not decorative.
+If a page needs a stronger source, a newer reference, or a factual fix, it should be updated when the supporting information is available.

 FAQ